 The District collaborated with the Silent Sports Friends Group to pursue fundraising efforts to minimize the reliance on tax dollars.
 The plan is to complete the project in phases, coinciding with fundraising efforts.
-One hundred percent of the \$464,000 needed to complete phase one of the project was raised, and construction was completed in 2019.
-This phase included a 3.3 mile contour flow trail for hikers and bikers (intermediate), a 1.3 mile natural surface trail for hikers and bikers (beginner), and initial development of the trailhead and parking area.
+Phase 1 of this project was completed in 2019, and completion of phase 2 is now underway.
 In addition, an endowment of \$1.9 million was donated to maintain Atwood Park, which includes the Silent Sports Trails.
 Future plans include the development of a bike park at Alpine Hills Adventure Park.
 A bike park is a non-motorized, bike specific recreational facility that contains progressive-based elements for skill building and recreation.
 The terrain and purpose of Alpine Hills Adventure Park provides the perfect setting for this project.